-High Royal Highness Prince Richard, Duke of Gloucester is Queen Elizabeth’s first cousin.
+High Royal Highness Prince Richard, Duke of Gloucester, is Queen Elizabeth’s first cousin.
 He was born Richard Alexander Walter George on August 26, 1944.
 He’s the second son of Prince Henry, Duke of Gloucester, and Princess Alice, Duchess of Gloucester.
 At birth, he was 5th in line to the British throne.

 He was baptized at the Royal Chapel of All Saints in Windsor Great Park on October 20, 1944, by the Archbishop of Canterbury, Cosmo Gordon Lang.
-At the time, because of World War II, newspapers did not identify the precise location, which is customary, saying instead that it took place at a “private chapel”.
+At the time, because of World War II, newspapers did not identify the precise location, which is customary, saying instead that it took place at a “private chapel.”

-When he was born he was actually 2nd in line to inherit his father’s dukedom but when his older brother died in 1972 in a horrible plane crash, he ascended to the dukedom, two years later upon his father’s death.
+When he was born, he was actually 2nd in line to inherit his father’s dukedom, but when his older brother died in 1972 in a horrible plane crash, he ascended to the dukedom two years later upon his father’s death.

 So instead, he went to university and got a degree in an area he loved.
-He planned on being a full-time architect and even partnered in a firm.
+He planned on being a full-time architect and even partnered with a firm.
 But when his elder brother passed, he had to resign his partnership to handle his royal obligations.
-After his father died in 1974 and he became the duke, he began representing his cousin, Queen Elizabeth in royal duties.
+After his father died in 1974 and he became the duke, he began representing his cousin, Queen Elizabeth, in royal duties.
 For example, on May 19, 2013, the Duke represented the Queen on a visit to the Vatican for the inauguration of Pope Francis.

 He was elected as a corporate member of the Royal Institute of British Architects (and FRIBA) in 1972.
 He is President of the Society of Architect Artists.
 He serves as a Commissioner of the Historic Building and Monuments Commission for England.
-The Duke has been Patron of construction charity Construction Youth Trust and is the Royal Patron of the UK branch of the charity Habitat for Humanity.
+The Duke has been Patron of the construction charity Construction Youth Trust and is the Royal Patron of the UK branch of the charity Habitat for Humanity.

 - Alexander Windsor, Earl of Ulster (Oct 24, 1974)